 The farm is a hands-on learning environment for low-input, environmental and economically sustainable food production.
 In addition to horticultural skills, student workers develop applied skills in design, engineering, and marketing.

-- Production of large quantities of shelf-stable products- like tomato sauce- for year round use in the residence halls in partnership with Dining Services and the Pilot Plant (Dept of Food Science & Human Nutrition).
+- Processing produce for year-round use in the residence halls in partnership with Dining Services and the Pilot Plant (Dept of Food Science & Human Nutrition).
 This year we made thousands of pounds of tomato sauce, hot sauce, diced sweet peppers, chopped garlic, frozen kale & collards, squash puree, and a really big batch of kimchi

 - Providing farm by-products and native grasses to Fresh Press for paper production and research.